Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Discussion

-Future work should extend this framework to examine intersectional biases, particularly the interaction of gender with race, age, and socioeconomic status.
-Additionally, prospective studies could evaluate whether awareness of these biases, facilitated by our detection framework, leads to more equitable triage practices. \paragraph{Toward Equitable Emergency Care} Our findings should not be interpreted as evidence of conscious bias.
-Rather, they likely reflect the influence of implicit biases and systemic factors that shape clinical decision-making.
-The consistency of these patterns across healthcare systems suggests that such biases are deeply embedded in medical training, clinical culture, and decision-making frameworks.
-Women’s symptoms are often described as ``atypical", while their vital signs and other clinical measures are frequently assessed against reference standards that are not sufficiently adapted to them.
-This work demonstrates how AI can serve as a powerful tool for healthcare equity, not by replacing human judgment, but by helping us understand and address its limitations.
-By providing healthcare systems with scalable methods to audit their practices for bias, we can work toward emergency departments where triage decisions are based solely on clinical need, regardless of patient demographics. \paragraph{Broader applicability} While this case study focuses on emergency triage, the proposed counterfactual-pairing framework is domain-agnostic and can be applied wherever bias testing and auditing is conducted.
-Given access to decision inputs (structured and/or textual) and a well-specified transformation $g$ for the protected attribute(s), the same methodology can audit human resources decisions (e.g., screening, hiring, promotion), academic decisions (e.g., admissions, grading, fellowship selection), and justice-related decisions (e.g., risk assessment, pretrial release, sentencing).
-The approach does not require defining an absolute ground truth; instead, it detects directional asymmetries in how outcomes change under protected-attribute flips, making it directly compatible with existing discrimination testing practices.
-Moreover, our cross-country and cross-language replication suggests the framework is portable across institutions, languages, and populations, provided the domain-specific realization of $g$ and neutralization protocols are adapted to the local data schema and documentation norms.
+While this case study focuses on emergency triage, the proposed paired-transformation framework is domain-agnostic and can be applied wherever bias testing and auditing is conducted.
+Given access to decision inputs (structured and/or textual) and a well-specified transformation for the protected attribute(s), the same methodology can audit human resources decisions (e.g., screening, hiring, promotion), academic decisions (e.g., admissions, grading, fellowship selection), and justice-related decisions (e.g., risk assessment, pretrial release, sentencing).
+The approach does not require defining an absolute ground truth; instead, it detects directional asymmetries in how outcomes change under protected-attribute transformations, making it directly compatible with existing discrimination testing practices.
+Moreover, our cross-country and cross-language portability test suggests the framework can be applied across institutional and linguistic settings, though the structural differences between the Bordeaux and MIMIC datasets (discharge notes vs. triage notes, CIMU vs. ESI scales, different severity constructs at intermediate levels) mean that the MIMIC analysis tests methodological transferability rather than clinical generalizability of the same disparity.

+A strength of this within-pair design bears directly on a natural objection: that men presenting to the emergency department may, on average, be more acutely ill than women, so that sex might carry legitimate prognostic information rather than reflect bias.
+Because each comparison holds the documented clinical content fixed and flips only the sex/gender markers, population-level differences in baseline morbidity between men and women cannot drive the within-pair asymmetry we measure.
+The contrast is between two presentations of the same case, not between two different patients, so any such difference is controlled by construction.
+This does not rule out that the documented content itself is shaped by sex/gender, but it does separate the asymmetry we report from population-level differences in who presents more severely ill.